Flight-Free-UK/flight_free_uk_website/source/posts_travel/top-10-grounded-holidays.html.markdown

 title: Top 10 grounded holidays
 date: 2023-01-05T17:43:23.736Z
 cover_image: /images/uploads/lake_como_canva-sq.jpg
-summary: Here are 10 super suggestions for grounded adventures in both the UK and Europe.
+summary: Here are 10 super suggestions for grounded adventures in both the UK and Europe
 author: FlightFree UK
 read_time_minute: 2
 ---
-## If you like: mountains and lakes
+## 1. If you like: mountains and lakes

 ### Zurich/Lake Como